kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, by specifying `--cross-namespace-snapshot=false` command line flag of CSI external-provisioner and deleting `VolumePopulator` CR to deny populating from `VolumeSnapshotLink` CR.

-- After `--cross-namespace-snapshot=false` command line flag is specified: CSI external-provisioner for the csi driver doesn't provision volume from `VolumeSnapshotLink` CR.
-- After  `VolumePopulator` CR for `VolumeSnapshotLink` CR is deleted: volume-data-source-validator adds an event to PVC that `VolumeSnapshotLink`isn't a valid data source.
+Yes, by diabling CrossNamespaceSourceProvisioning feature gate.

+After the feature is disabled, provisioing volumes from snapshots in another namespace fails.

 ###### What happens if we reenable the feature if it was previously rolled back?

-`VolumeSnapshotLink` CR can be used as a `DataSourceRef` for PVC, again.
+Volumes can be provisioned from snapshots in another namespace, again.

-PVCs with `VolumeSnapshotLink` data source may be created while the feature is disabled (and volumes for the PVCs aren't provisioned).
+Volumes with snapshots in another namespace may be created while the feature is disabled (and such volumes aren't provisioned).
-After the feature is reenabled, volumes for the PVCs will be provisioned retrospectively.
+After the feature is reenabled, volumes will be provisioned retrospectively.

 ###### Are there any tests for feature enablement/disablement?